 What is a CSA?

 Community Supported Agriculture is a way that people have supported their local farms and stocked their kitchens with fresh produce for decades.
 Community members sign up to receive a weekly share of farm produce and this money helps the farm cover early season costs like seed, tools, and pots.
 Lots of small farms have CSA programs, and they come in all shapes and sizes.
-Our program is a traditional weekly share of vegetables for 23 weeks and you can choose to add on freshly baked bread as well!
+Our program is a traditional weekly share of vegetables for 24 weeks and you can choose to add on freshly baked bread as well!
 Now we are offering options from other farms we trust: chicken, eggs, herbs, and cultures.

 Where and When do I pick up?

 We have 2 pick up locations this year.
-You can either pick up at our farm in Forest, or in Lynchburg near Randolph College, both on Wednesday.
+You can either pick up at our farm in Forest or in Lynchburg near Randolph College, both on Wednesday.
 The on-farm pick up is more flexible, Wednesday from 2-7 pm, and the Lynchburg pick-up is Wednesday from 4-6 pm.

 What if I can’t pick up my share one week?

-There is one built in vacation week in which you can notify us that you will not be picking up.
+There is one built in vacation week (described above) in which you can notify us that you will not be picking up.
 After that, you can arrange for a friend to pick up the share, or arrange to pick up vegetables at the Farmers Market on Saturday, as long as you notify us ahead of time

 What is in the share?

 We have many options for add-ons this year, but the base CSA is our vegetable share.
 Most vegetable shares will include one of each of the following: